The Most Famous Heavy Rock Guitarists From Scotland

 'Whole Lotta Rosie', 'Hell Ain't a Bad Place to Be', 'Down Payment Blues', 'Highway to Hell', 'Shot Down in Flames', 'You Shook Me All Night Long' and 'Rock n' Roll Train' are just some of the memorable tunes from the riff factory

-He is also the dominant personality of the band in determining how their music progresses and also the business side of their career.
-He is obviously doing a sterling job as ACDC have never been more popular since they began way back in 1973.
+He was also the dominant personality of the band in determining how their music progressed and also the business side of their career.
+He was obviously doing a sterling job as ACDC had never been more popular when he retired from the band in 2014.

 He had been diagnosed with dementia and suffered also from cancer and heart problems.
 Finally the world of music lost him as Malcolm Young passed away in 2017 at the age of 64.